Skip to main content

 • Develop continuous and systematic ways to understand the WIC workforce perspective on core workforce engagement issues including employee engagement, workforce trends such as tenure and turnover, work climate, and learning needs for advancement and professional development.

-• Study and explore how policies and procedures affect the quality of WIC services delivered to diverse families.
+• Study and explore how policies and procedures affect the quality of WIC services delivered to families.

 If these recommendations are implemented over the next five years, they will result in: